Medically Reviewed by Carol DerSarkissian, MD on August 27, 2021

 Cause: Aplastic Anemia

-Aplastic anemia is a rare disorder in which the bone marrow doesn’t make enough blood cells to supply the body.
-It affects only about three in one million people.
+Aplastic anemia is a rare disorder in which the bone marrow doesn't make enough blood cells to supply the body.
+It affects only about two in one million people.
 It can be caused by high doses of radiation, certain chemical exposures, viruses, or an autoimmune disorder in which your body attacks the bone marrow.
-About one in five cases is inherited.
+Some cases are inherited.
 In severe cases, people need blood transfusions or even a bone marrow transplant.

 Cause: Blood Loss

 Losing too many red blood cells is a common cause of anemia.
 Heavy menstruation, ulcers, injury, or surgery can cause enough blood loss to lead to iron-deficiency anemia.
-Women who have heavy menstrual periods should be tested for anemia every year.
+Women who have heavy menstrual periods should be tested for anemia.

 Cause: Faulty Blood Cell Mechanics

-Inherited disorders can affect your body’s production of red blood cells.
-Thalassemias cause the body to make fewer healthy red blood cells and less hemoglobin -- and may be treated with blood transfusions.
+Inherited disorders can affect your body's production of red blood cells.
+Thalassemias cause the body to make fewer healthy red blood cells and less hemoglobin -- and may be treated with blood transfusions as well as other treatments.
 Among people with hemolytic anemia, red blood cells are destroyed and cleaned out of the bloodstream too quickly.